hsalamat/DirectX/Week2/Week2-8-Console-COM-Demo/readme.txt

 because the resulting binary is usable by all languages.

 Incidentally, COM is not Win32-specific.
 It could, in theory, be ported to Unix or any other OS.
-However, I have never seem COM mentioned outside of the Windows world.
+However, I have never seen COM mentioned outside of the Windows world.

 Definitions of the Basic Elements
 Let's go from the bottom up.
 An interface is simply a group of functions.